Struijf-Mazzei/Death to Fascism (2018)

 8 scenarios (in color) on cardstock

-Veteran designers Peter Struijf and Christopher Mazzei, after designing numerous scenarios for Friendly Fire and MMP over the years, decided in 2017 to design and release a pack of their own, which they did, releasing it at ASLOK 2018.
+Veteran designers Peter Struijf and Christian Mazzei, after designing numerous scenarios for Friendly Fire and MMP over the years, decided in 2017 to design and release a pack of their own, which they did, releasing it at ASLOK 2018.

 In feel, the pack very much resembles a Friendly Fire scenario pack, with 8 scenarios featuring a variety of actions from around World War II–and beyond.
 The production values, however, are nicer, with the scenarios printed in full color on semi-gloss cardstock, even featuring a watermark image of Europe underlying the card information (luckily, it does not affect viewing/reading of the scenario cards).
 The physical presentation is thus quite attractive.
 However, there is still no counter artwork, with the designers simply putting squad values and AFV names on the scenario cards in pretty much the exact same way that Friendly Fire does.